pi-k8s-fitches/chore-data/README.md

-# chore-data
+# pi-k8s-fitches/nandy-data
-Library for interfacing with chore data
+Library for interfacing with nandy data